andreafabrizi/DNSProxy/README.md

 will work properly with DNSProxy as polipo, squid, nginx, charles, burp, ...

-**Though, the majority of DNSProxy users will directly run dnsp-h2 without any proxy settings**.
+**Though, the majority of DNSProxy users will directly run dnsp-h2 without any chained proxy settings**.
 The DNSProxy server will therefore connect directly to the remote webservice (resolver) not leveraging any specific cache.

 **IMPORTANT:** DoH resolvers around the world increase global DNS privacy !